Ietser/Microsoft-Logos-Ultimate/README.md

 # Microsoft Logos: Ultimate
 Microsoft Logos collection.
 From Microsoft Money to Games for Windows - Live

-The collection is also in puplic Development.
+The collection is in public Development.
 Go to releases to get your beta build now!